-Fuel your body with carbs you can trust.
+Fuel your body with carbohydrates you can trust.

-There is often a misconception that low GI also means low carb.
+There is often a misconception that low Gi also means low carbohydrate.
 This is not true.
-Low carb looks at the quantity of carbohydrates in a food whereas low GI looks at the quality of the carbohydrate, and how your body uses and responds to it.
+Low carbohydrate looks at the quantity of carbohydrates in a food whereas low Gi looks at the quality of the carbohydrate, and how your body uses and responds to it.

 Carbohydrates are a macronutrient that comes in two forms – starches (e.g. potatoes and grains) and sugars (e.g. sucrose, lactose, and fructose).
 They are found mainly in plants (fruits, vegetables, grains and legumes) or food made from plants.
 When eaten, our body breaks starch down into glucose which is released into our bloodstream causing a rise in blood glucose levels (BGLs).

-How to have a better relationship with carbs:
+How to have a better relationship with carbohydrates:

-- Don’t cut the carbs.
-Be choosy and swap to healthy low GI choices.
+- Don’t cut the carbohydrates.
+Be choosy and swap to healthy low Gi choices.

 - Aim to spread your intake of carbohydrates evenly throughout the day.